 I’m not gonna lie here, though.
 If you are packing sardines for lunch to take with you to work, just know that they do have a slightly pungent smell and not all your co-workers may be fans.

 What’s the Best Way to Eat Canned Sardines?

-Tinned sardines are often found packed in water or oil and can have other flavours added to spice ’em up.
-Both are delicious, but I often opt for sardines packed in oil (specifically extra virgin olive oil) because they have a built-in ‘sauce.’
+Tinned sardines are often found packed in water or oil and can have other flavours added to spice them up.
+Both are delicious, but I often opt for sardines packed in oil (specifically extra virgin olive oil).

 It’s simply a matter of personal preference which ones you get.

 I enjoy brisling sardines and usually purchase a variety that has black olives and seasoning.